What is Dissolution of Parliament?

-Neither the Senate nor the House of Commons has to be sitting in order for Parliament to be dissolved.
 The governor general, following the advice of the prime minister, issues three proclamations to begin dissolution.
 These usually appear in the same issue of the Canada Gazette, the official bulletin of the Government of Canada.
+Neither the Senate nor the House of Commons has to be sitting in order for Parliament to be dissolved.

 The first proclamation states that Parliament is dissolved and declares that “the senators and members of Parliament are discharged from their meeting and attendance.”
 The second calls the next Parliament, orders the issuing of election writs to constituencies across the country and sets dates for polling and for the return of the writs.
 The third proclamation sets the date on which Parliament is summoned to meet after the election.

-The first exception is the Standing Committee on Internal Economy, Budgets and Administration, which continues to exist as per section 19.1 (2) of the Parliament of Canada Act.
+The first exception is the Standing Committee on Internal Economy, Budgets and Administration, which is given certain powers through section 19.1 (2) of the Parliament of Canada Act to continue managing the internal business of the Senate during a dissolution or a prorogation.
 The committee deals with administrative matters — such as budgets and human resources — and needs to be able to make decisions despite the fact Parliament is dissolved.